Deadlocks

 What are deadlocks?

-There are a few reasons why your application may experience deadlocks, most of which are about application design.
+deadlock is the situation where you have two, or more, Oracle "sessions" (well, transactional "states") competing for mutually locked resources.
+There are a few reasons why your application may experience deadlocks, most of which are caused by application design and coding practices.
 However, there are a few situations when, due to certain architectural design decisions, you may experience deadlocks simply due to the internal mechanisms of Oracle itself.
+The architect and developer should be aware of the situations where they may occur so that they can be considered and avoided.

-The "classic" deadlock
+The "classic" ABBA deadlock

 SQL> CREATE TABLE t ( a varchar2(10) );